Culturally-Responsive Crisis Tools

 This list of Black therapists, many female, and 1 male, are incredible at what they do and can understand much of your experience on a personal level.
 We want you to have the support you need.
 When you call them, remember to ask them for a short chat to see if you believe they will be a good fit for you.
 Statements like, "I need this from my therapist", "this is what I want to gain from therapy", "it is important to me that my therapist understands it is never okay with me to ..." are good places to start.
 Add you own or come up with your own, but observe their responses and decide whether you feel good about them taking care of your needs.

-Click on Services, Read More, Victim Identification & Triage, and Recommended List to access their information.
+Hover over Specialty, Click on Talks & Trainings, then on Recommended List to access their information.

 75% of DV-related murders take place when the victim is leaving or has left, either immediately or within the first 18 months following the separation.
 We want to give you places where the perpetrator cannot find you to make a way to avoid harm while you get yourself and your family (if applicable) to a more permanent place of safety.
 Therefore, we have partnered with places within our community that will provide access to resources, as well as safe devices that are monitored by the perpetrator to conduct your safety planning.
 Work with the Safe Space coordinator at that location to use the room as many times as you need to get to safety.